-Completed as a Stage 1 Integrated Learning Unit receiving 10 SACE credits
+completed as a Stage 1 Integrated Learning Unit

-Sport Science can be studied as a 10-credit subject in Semester 2 only as an alternative option to Science B. This course allows Year 10 students to apply knowledge of physical and biological sciences to the world of sport and fitness.
-This course is not recommended for students intending to study Stage 1 Physics.
+This course allows Year 10 students to apply knowledge of physical and biological sciences to the world of sport and fitness.
+Students study either Science B or Sports Science or Scientific Studies (Year 10 Accelerated).
+This course is not recommended for students intending to study Stage 1 or 2 Chemistry or Physics (or Engineering as a profession).

 This course highlights the involvement of both the nervous system and the musculoskeletal system in determining speed.
 It explains the challenges that exercise imposes on the body and discusses typical physiological changes to the circulatory, respiratory and muscular systems.
 Students in this unit will also learn how the release of energy comes from two systems: aerobic and anaerobic.
 Emphasis will be on the development of student capabilities, so that they may become informed citizens, able to communicate their knowledge and understanding effectively.
 Students will engage in practical opportunities to develop the skills required to critically analyse information.
 Problem solving is an integral component of this course.

-- Biology of Speed

-- Biology of Exercise Intensity

-- Human Energy Systems
+Biology of Speed Biology of Exercise Intensity Human Energy Systems